HaikuoLi/Yale_BENG469_teaching/README.md

 #### Data downloading
 •	We will download some BAM files provided by Cusanovich and Hill, et al. (database link: https://atlas.gs.washington.edu/mouse-atac/data/).
 <br>•	First, we will analyze the Cerebellum BAM data (Cerebellum_62216.bam).
-Since the original BAM file is big (2.1G), we generated a 10% downsampled subset for you (Link: https://docs.google.com/uc?export=download&id=1bubrwts2I_J-woZTVwyzlkIuyMX9_3rL).
-You should download this subset and upload it to your own Linux workspace.
+Since the original BAM file is big (2.1G), we generated a 10% downsampled subset for you.
+You should be able to access this file on Yale HPC.
-<br>•	Second, choose any tissue you like, other than the cerebellum, that is available in this database.
-Download its BAM file (Note: not the .bam.bai which is the index file) and make sure the .bam file is available in your own Linux workspace (you may use ```wget```).
 <br>•	Do some online search and learn what a SAM/BAM file is.
 <br>•	For Python training purposes, download a small demo data from my GitHub (https://github.com/HaikuoLi/Yale_BENG469_teaching/blob/main/ATAC_meta.csv) and upload it to your workspace.
 You may skip this if you are good at Python already.
+<br>•	For post-lab assignment, choose any tissue you like, other than the cerebellum, that is available in this database.
+Download its BAM file (Note: not the .bam.bai which is the index file) and make sure the .bam file is available in your own Linux workspace (you may use ```wget```).

 <br>

-### Preparation for the minor task (optional)
-If we have enough time for extra lab tasks, we will learn how to perform downstream snATAC-seq data analysis with SnapATAC2 or Signac, two popular analysis packages, following publicly available vignettes.<br>

-•	If you prefer Python, have ```SnapATAC2``` installed.<br>
-•	If you prefer R (RStudio), have ```Signac``` installed.<br>